afalconr/afalconr/README.md

   I am still in the IT market, doing IT troubleshooting.
   The learning curve is endless and I am still working on it.

-  I'm still working on improving my Python skills (as a hobby) and pursuing a certification in ITILv4 MP and then for ISO 27001 Foundation.
+  I'm still working on improving my Python skills (as a hobby)  but who knows.
+  Maybe I might find a Junior Python dev position sooner or later 🐍🤞. and pursuing a certification in ITILv4 MP and then for ISO 27001 Foundation.

   Yes, in my free time I do cycling, play on my computer and skateboarding from time to time.